syauqi-a/eps-topik/README.md

 6. For more information please read [this](https://filamentphp.com/docs/3.x/panels/installation).

 > **Authorizing access to the panel**
-> 1. To set up your `App\Models\User` to access Filament in non-local environments, you must implement the `FilamentUser` contract:
+> 1. To set up your `Models\User` to access Filament in non-local environments, you must implement the `FilamentUser` contract:
 >     ```php
 >     <?php
 >